Reading JSON

 featurecahcing.png

-Click on the JSON reader feature type (or its green cache icon) to inspect it using the Table View of Visual Preview.
+Click the JSON reader feature type (or its green cache icon) to inspect it in the Data Preview Table View.
 You should see that the JSON data has been flattened into a table, with all of the top-level JSON attributes becoming FME attributes: Name, City, State, etc.

 vp.png

 You will notice that no attributes with children are included, like “Status” and “Weather.”
-These attributes are still available on FME features, but because of the nested structure of JSON, they are read as lists.
+These attributes are still available on FME features, but because JSON is nested, they are read as lists.

 Note: if you have not worked with unexposed attributes or lists in FME before, working with JSON might be challenging.
 You can read Tutorial: Getting Started with List Attributes for a quick introduction to these topics.